Are you looking to know Ramapo College acceptance rate and some other requirements to secure admission into the school?

 Transfer Requirements for Ramapo College

-All mail-in supporting documents should be addressed to:
+All mail-in supporting documents should be addressed to the following:

 Ramapo College of New Jersey Admissions Office 505 Ramapo Valley Road Mahwah, NJ 07430-1680

-Utilizing the Ramapo College website, you can submit an application.
+Utilizing the Ramapo College website, you can apply.
 Also, a credit card must be on hand to cover the $65 application cost.

 Sending the admissions office official transcripts for all previous college-level coursework is required.
-If you have attempted fewer than 45 credits, your official high school transcript is also necessary.
+Your official high school transcript is also necessary if you have attempted fewer than 45 credits.

 Furthermore, to be accepted to Ramapo College, you must have a positive social standing at your former college.
 Also, ask the dean of students at your previous school to fill out and return the Transfer Candidate’s Form (PDF) to us.